-It’s illegal to phone or fax someone registered with these services if you don’t have their permission.
-You can be fined £5,000 for each unsolicited phonecall.
+It’s illegal to phone or fax someone registered with these services if you do not have their permission.
+You can be fined up to £500,000 for each unsolicited phonecall.

 If you want to make automated calls - with pre-recorded phone messages - you must get the permission of the individual or business first.

-Check that your mailing lists don’t include anyone who’s asked not to receive direct mailing, using the Mail Preference Service.
+Check that your mailing lists do not include anyone who’s asked not to receive direct mailing, using the Mail Preference Service.